paoloarciaga/Olympics_Data_Engineering/README.md

 We combined the cleaned versions of the athlete and results table into 1 and named it Cleaned_Combined.

 ## Additional Library
-We imported Seaborn to visualize the top 15 gold medal performing countries over the years
+- We imported Seaborn to visualize the top 15 gold medal performing countries over the years, which can be found in our cleaned_combined notebook.

 ![alt text](image-11.png)

 ## Entity Relationship Diagram